miguelpieters/zoom-course-assist/README.md

 #### Assistance granted
-![Primary dashboard](docs/img/student_3.png "Primary dashboard") Once a host becomes available and claims the question the student will be notified whom will come to their breakout room.
+![Primary dashboard](docs/img/student_3.png "Primary dashboard") When a host becomes available and claims the question the student will be notified whom will come to their breakout room.

 #### Closing questions
-![Primary dashboard](docs/img/student_4.png "Primary dashboard") Once the host closes the question the student is taken back to the initial dashboard.
+![Primary dashboard](docs/img/student_4.png "Primary dashboard") If the question is closed the student is taken back to the initial dashboard.
 They are free to ask another question if needed.